Kenny Koplove: College

-Minor leagues
+Professional career

 Philadelphia Phillies

-Koplove was selected in the 17th round of the 2015 Major League Baseball Draft by the Philadelphia Phillies, and signed for a $75,000 signing bonus.
+Koplove was selected in the 17th round (504th overall) of the 2015 Major League Baseball draft by the Philadelphia Phillies, and signed for a $75,000 signing bonus.

-In 2015, he pitched for the Williamsport Crosscutters of the Class A (short-season) New York-Penn League, and in 23 games in relief went 2–3 with a 4.50 ERA.
-In 2016 Koplove split the season between the Crosscutters, for whom in 16 games in relief he had a 3.76 ERA, and the Lakewood BlueClaws of the Class A South Atlantic League, for whom in 11.2 innings he had a 15.43 ERA.
+In 2015, Koplove pitched for the Williamsport Crosscutters of the Low-A New York-Penn League, and logged a 2–3 record with a 4.50 ERA and 27 strikeouts across 23 relief appearances.
+In 2016, Koplove split the season between the Crosscutters and the Lakewood BlueClaws of the Single-A South Atlantic League, for whom he posted a cumulative 0-2 record and 7.34 ERA with 33 strikeouts over 38 innings pitched.
+Koplove was released by the Phillies organization on April 30, 2017.